meetkabeershah/meetkabeershah.github.io/_posts/2015-9-25-standing-out.md

 ![Logo](https://www.gravatar.com/avatar/7244c6ceacb2e8310d4d5f8d652b0b44)

-[Painted](https://en.wikipedia.org/wiki/Paint_(software)) on windows, I need to enhance it with some [cooler tools](http://www.adobe.com/in/products/illustrator.html)
+[Painted](https://en.wikipedia.org/wiki/Paint_(software)) on windows, I need to enhance it with some [cooler tools](http://www.adobe.com/in/products/illustrator.html).

-I am also planning to initiated some hardcore marketing efforts for [nerdspal](https://nerdspal.com/), but before that I wanted to keep some swag ready for [nerdy users](https://nerdspal.com/Account/League).
+I am also planning to initiate some hardcore marketing efforts for [nerdspal](https://nerdspal.com/), but before that I wanted to keep some swag ready for [new and already nerds](https://nerdspal.com/Account/League).
 Of course, it's part of [#LoveThyUser](http://nistencorp.com/) initiative.
 I'll talk about this swag thing in my upcoming posts, it's better to brag less and do more.